mobena/elior-concepts/README.md

 > **NOTE**
 >
 > If you want to use a fully-featured web server (like Nginx or Apache) to run
-> Symfony Demo application, configure it to point at the `web/` directory of the project.
+> application, configure it to point at the `web/` directory of the project.
 > For more details, see:
 > http://symfony.com/doc/current/cookbook/configuration/web_server_configuration.html